What Are The Rules of Boxing?

 Professional boxing, on the other hand, uses a 10-point system to judge bouts.
 The 10-point system is based on who wins the most rounds, with the winner receiving 10 points and the loser receiving nine.
 In rare situations where one fighter dominates, or a foul is committed that results in point deductions, the losing fighter could receive eight points for the round.

 Another significant difference between amateur and professional boxing is the compensation fighters receive.
 Amateur boxers do not receive compensation for fighting, as they are fighting for experience or simply a love for the sport.
 Professional boxers, however, almost always receive compensation for their bouts.
 Professionals are paid for sponsorships, participating in the fight, win bonuses, and more.
-Some professional boxers can earn upwards of millions for just a single fight!
+Some of the best professional boxers can earn millions of dollars for just a single fight!